 Mary Shelley - Biography

-Mary was born in London, the son of writer and philosopher William Godwin and writer Mary Wallstone, known for her feminist ideas.
+Mary was born in London, in the family of the writer and philosopher William Godwin and the writer Mary Wollstonecraft, known for her feminist ideas.
 Mary's childhood was difficult after the loss of her mother, who died shortly after her birth.

-She was a very intellectual child and had a good education.
+She was a very intellectual child and well educated.
 Her father, William Godwin, stimulated her mental development, allowing her to read a wide range of books and teaching her literary and philosophical art.

 In 1814, at the age of 17, Mary met Percy Shelley, a talented poet and philosopher who was a friend of her father.
 This meeting changed her life and became a source of creative stimulation.
 Their passionate discussions of literature, philosophy and politics inspired Mary to start writing her own works.